Sensory-Friendly Performances at Greater Boston Stage Company

 A. A sensory-friendly performance is a live theatre production for individuals with a variety of sensory input disorders.
 Our sensory-friendly performance will be accessible to people with autism spectrum disorder, those who have anxiety, or other cognitive abilities.
-GBSC staff and performers have carefully modified the performance with this audience in mind.
 The majority of sensory-friendly adaptations occur in the audience, lobby and front of house as opposed to on the stage.

-Q. How has the sensory-friendly performance been modified?
+Q. How has the the theatre been adapted for this sensory-friendly performance?

 A. During the sensory-friendly performance, patrons can move, stand, make noise, talk, enter and exit the theatre as needed, eat, and use personal sensory tools throughout the performance.
-The overall sound level will be lowered, the house lights will remain slightly illuminated, and glow sticks will be used at the front of the stage to signal potentially startling moments.
+The overall sound level will be lowered, the house lights will remain slightly illuminated.
 GBSC has created several pre-show resources that are available to all attending patrons to prepare them for the sensory-friendly performance.
 GBSC will make numerous other subtle modifications to help make everyone feel as comfortable as possible during the performance.
 There will be a quiet break area outside of the theatre for patrons to use as needed.
-Additionally, trained GBSC staff and volunteers will be available throughout the building to accommodate the needs of this specific population.
+Additionally, trained staff and volunteers will be available throughout the building to accommodate the needs of this specific population.
 There is no expectation that the audience will be silent during the performance.
 It will be a completely judgment-free zone!

 Q. Can anyone attend a sensory-friendly performance?

-A. Yes, all individuals are welcome as GBSC wishes to promote awareness and understanding that the arts are accessible to all.
-Please note that this performance caters to individuals with sensory-input disorders, their families and caretakers.
-The performance will be changed to fit their anticipated needs and the environment will be quite different than a regularly scheduled performance.
+A. Absolutely!
+All individuals are welcome as GBSC wishes to promote awareness and understanding that the arts are accessible to all.
+The performance will run 90 minutes with one brief intermission.
+Please note that this performance caters to individuals with sensory-input disorders, their families and caretakers, therefore the environment will be quite different than a regularly scheduled performance.

 Q. What can I do to help someone with sensory input disorders prepare for this experience?

-A. GBSC offers a number of pre-show resources to help people with sensory input disorders prepare to see the show.
+A. GBSC offers a number of pre-visit resources to help patrons of all abilities prepare to see the show.
 We are currently in the process of creating these materials.
-They will include a ”Know Before You Go” social story video, and a downloadable written social story which will become available in the coming weeks.
+They will include a "Know Before You Go" video, a written social narrative, and a character guide which will become available in the coming weeks.
 Additionally, patrons are welcome to come to the theatre at 1:15 pm on the day of the show.
-Patrons will have the opportunity to meet friendly staff and cast members, see the seat in which they will be sitting, explore and adjust to the space, and touch replicas of the props that will be used in the performance.
+Patrons will have the opportunity to meet friendly staff, see the seat in which they will be sitting, explore and adjust to the space, and interact with some of the props or costumes used in the performance.

 Q. Will there be changes made to the script?